-Into the 2010s, for reasons known only to he, Kiyoshi Kurosawa seems to have abandoned the cryptic horror films where he made his name.
+In the 2010s, for reasons known only to he, Kurosawa seems to have almost completely abandoned the cryptic horror films where he made his name.
 These have been replaced by award-winning dramas such as Tokyo Sonata (2008), even ghost romances like Journey to the Shore (2015).
-Amid this, it would also appear that Kurosawa has now developed an interest in science-fictional subjects – although, as his other outing, the banal shared dreamscape film Real (2013), demonstrates, this is not a genre that he feels a natural for.
+Amid this, it would also appear that Kurosawa has now developed an interest in science-fictional subjects – although, as his one other outing in the field, the banal shared dreamscape film Real (2013), demonstrates, this is not a genre at which he seems a natural fit.
 There is almost nothing in either of his science-fiction ventures, Real and here, that touches the sense of uncanny and deeply inexplicable that regularly features in his horror films.

-It takes some time to work out what is going on but then Before We Vanish becomes an oddly interesting film.
-There is never much more to it than Kurosawa switching back and forth between twin plotlines – one following Narumi and her husband Shinji who is acting strange, the other about the journalist Sakura who agrees to take Amano for a ride to find Akira Tachibana.
-There is certainly a fascination to watching the characters and their alien reactions to everyday things.
-There are fine scenes in the latter sections with Ryuhei Matsuda slowly becoming more human.
+It takes some time to work out what is going on but when it does Before We Vanish becomes an oddly interesting film.
+There is never much more to it than Kurosawa switching back and forth between twin plotlines – one following Narumi and her husband Shinji who is acting strange, the other about the journalist Sakura who agrees to take Amano for a ride to find the third alien Akira Tachibana.
+There is certainly a fascination in watching the characters and their alien reactions to everyday things.
+There are fine scenes in the latter sections as we watch the husband Ryuhei Matsuda slowly becoming more human.

 Especially intriguing are the scenes where the aliens ask people to remember concepts, touch their finger to the person’s forehead and remove the idea, absorbing it themselves.
 Although the part I kept wishing Kurosawa would have explored more is what happens to the people who are then said to be left without the concept – how would someone deal with life if the concept of family or love had been taken from them as we see happening?
 At most, we see Masami Nagasawa’s boss acting like a child in the bookstore.

-Kiyoshi Kurosaw followed up the story with the five-episode tv mini-series Yocho (Foreboding) (2017) and then a further film Yocho (2017), telling the story of other alien visitors.
+Kiyoshi Kurosaw followed up the story with the five-episode tv mini-series Foreboding (2017), which was then released in a cutdown film version Foreboding (2017), telling the story of another alien visitor.